mablhq/bamboo-plugin/README.md

 ### Testing

 You'll want to test this in the context of `atlas-run` and in a container as the way urls are built are different between the two.
+To login as an admin during testing, you can use the username "admin" and password "admin".

 ### Deployment